A while back I read the first novel Ali and Nino by Kurban Said and found it delightful. Time for a book bender! My library delivered.

 And did he write those Kurban Said books?
 The evidence Reiss offers is pretty strong and Reiss thinks they were entirely Nussimbaum's work.
 But Nussimbaum was willing to co-author and I think it's impossible to rule it out.
 The books were copyrighted under the name of Baroness von Ehrenfels of Austria.
 Did she help write or did she just help by being the front person for German publication?
 I don't suspect we'll ever know for sure.

 Nussimbaum is a fascinating figure and Reiss has got a hold of a good topic.
 I do think the expansion to a book shows signs of haste: Reiss writes about the Freikorps and Walter Rathenau; interesting topics, but they don't have a whole lot to do with Nussimbaum.
 He writes about G. S. Viereck, the American Nazi sympathizer, who was an acquaintance of Nussimbaum, but he kind of repeats himself.
 Still, a good read.
 And now I want to find Essad Bey's Blood and Oil in the Orient.
 It was the story of the Nussimbaum's escape from Baku when the Bolsheviks marched in.
-It was marketed as non-fiction when it came out; Reiss says its half-fiction, but it still sounds pretty thrilling.
+It was marketed as non-fiction when it came out; Reiss says it's half-fiction, but it still sounds pretty thrilling.

 Reiss later went on to write The Black Count, about Alexandre Dumas' military father, which got pretty good press when it came out.
 I was interested in it at the time, but didn't read it, but that may change.